Duncan Ferguson: Rangers

 Ferguson in 1994, during his spell at Rangers.

 A 22-year-old Ferguson moved to Rangers in 1993 for a transfer fee of £4 million, which set a new British record.
 During a match with Raith Rovers in April 1994, Ferguson headbutted the visitors' John McStay in the south-west corner of the Ibrox pitch.
 Referee Kenny Clark did not see the incident, but Ferguson was subsequently charged and found guilty of assault.
 As it was his third conviction for assault, he received a three-month prison sentence in October 1995.
 The SFA banned Ferguson for 12 matches before the court case was heard.

 Ferguson scored a last-minute winner against Motherwell, from a Brian Laudrup pass, in the first game of the season.
 Four days later, he scored a hat-trick in a 6–1 win over Arbroath.

 Of Ferguson's time at Rangers, one of his strike partners Mark Hateley said: "Duncan was a really good player, but I think he came to Rangers a couple of years too early.
 Walter Smith wanted me to take him under my wing.
 He was a boisterous young lad who wanted to play all the time.
 It was a period in his career where he'd gone from being a big fish in a small pond to being a small fish in the big pond at Rangers.
 He probably found that a bit difficult."
 Smith was the assistant manager at Dundee United when he spotted a young Ferguson in Tayside youth football.
-Smith had moved on to Rangers by the time Ferguson arrived at Tannadice.
+Smith had moved on to Rangers by the time Ferguson arrived at Dundee United.

 Everton

 In October 1994, Everton were struggling under the management of Mike Walker and looking for options to reinvigorate their faltering season.
-The solution enacted was to take two Rangers players on a loan deal, Ian Durrant for one month and Ferguson for three.
+The solution was to take two Rangers players on loan, Ian Durrant for one month and Ferguson for three.
 Ferguson's move to Everton was later made permanent by Walker's successor Joe Royle, and Ferguson played a key role in saving Everton from relegation, and also helping them win the 1994–95 FA Cup.
 The subsequent 1995–96 season was less successful for Ferguson.
 A persistent hernia problem caused him to be unavailable for large amounts of time, as did his prison sentence during the first half of the season.

 On 28 December 1997, Ferguson scored a hat-trick against Bolton Wanderers in a 3–2 victory, the first time that a trio of headers had been scored in the Premier League.
 Everton finished the season surviving relegation only on goal difference.

 Ferguson was sold to Newcastle United for a fee of £8 million in November 1998.
 The deal was done to sell Ferguson by the Everton chairman, Peter Johnson, without the knowledge of Walter Smith.
 Ferguson wrote a two-page goodbye letter in the club magazine to fans, stating his sadness at leaving and that he would never forget them.